The King's Chapel of the Savoy

 Tel: 020 7379 8088 (Chaplain) or 020 7836 7221 (Steward)

 Chapel of the Royal Victorian Order

-The Queen’s Chapel of the Savoy was built as the principal chapel of a hospital for ‘pouer, nedie people’ founded by King Henry VII and finished in 1512 after his death.
-It is a private Chapel of Her Majesty the Queen in right of her Duchy of Lancaster, and Her Majesty appoints the chaplain.
+The King’s Chapel of the Savoy was built as the principal chapel of a hospital for ‘pouer, nedie people’ founded by King Henry VII and finished in 1512 after his death.
+It is a private Chapel of His Majesty the King in right of his Duchy of Lancaster, and His Majesty appoints the chaplain.
 It is, therefore, a ‘free’ Chapel not falling within any diocese or episcopal jurisdiction.

 On the occasion of his Coronation in 1937, King George VI commanded that the chapel of the Savoy should become the chapel of the Royal Victorian Order, an honour in the personal gift of the Sovereign, and the Chaplain of the Queen’s Chapel is ex officio Chaplain of the Order.
 An ante-chapel (now renamed the Lancaster Hall), chaplain’s office and robing room were constructed in 1958 to provide additional accommodation.